The asymptotic Samuel function and invariants of singularities: Introduction

-As it turns out, with the information provided by the elimination algebra ${\mathcal R}$, which is generated by {\em weighted functions} on the coeficients of $f(x)$, one has all the information needed to find a simplification of the multiplicity, at least in the characteristic zero case.
-Observe that this example takes care of the case in which $X$ is locally a hypersurface at a singular point $\zeta$, since, after considering a suitable \'etale neighborhood of $X$ at $\zeta$, it can be assumed that $X$ is in the situation described before. \end{example}
+where $\nu_{\beta(\zeta)}$ denotes the usual order at the regular local ring $S_{\mathfrak m_{{\beta(\zeta)}}}$.
+As it turns out, with the information provided by the elimination algebra ${\mathcal R}$, which is generated by {\em weighted functions} on the coefficients of $f(x)$, one has all the information needed to find a simplification of the multiplicity, at least in the characteristic zero case.

-\begin{example} The previous example can be, somehow, generalized to the case of an arbitrary equidimensional algebraic variety $X$ of dimension $d$.
-In \cite{V}, it is proven that, locally (in an \'etale neighborhood) of a closed point $\xi$ of maximum multiplicity $m>0$, one can find a smooth $k$-algebra $S$ of dimension $d$ and polynomials with coefficients in $S$,